Financial Services Manager I

-Under the direction of a Finance Division Manager or Associate Vice President manages the day-to-day operations of an assigned functional area involving transactional activities that require highly standardized practices and processes within the department.
+Under the direction of management, the Financial Services Manager I manages the day-to-day operations of an assigned financial services functional area.
 Participates in the recommendation and administration of operational policies, procedures and processes in support of assigned functional area.
 Responds to inquiries from College departments and/or external agencies and supervises administrative services professionals, paraprofessionals, technical/support staff, and/or student workers.

-- Plans, organizes, monitors and manages the day-to-day processes and operations of an assigned functional area within the Financial Services Division requiring the interpretation and application of federal and state mandated guidelines in processing transactional items.
+- Plans, organizes, monitors and manages the day-to-day processes and operations of an assigned functional area within the Financial Services division requiring the interpretation and application of federal and state mandated guidelines.
 Manages activities in assigned area of responsibility to include coordinating, implementing, administering and evaluating assigned programmatic area.

 - Recommends and administers operational policies, procedures, and processes in support of Financial Services operations; implements and monitors compliance with approved policies, procedures, and processes.

-- Supervises administrative services professional, paraprofessional, and technical/support staff.
+- May supervise administrative services professional, paraprofessional, and technical/support staff.
 Hires, evaluates, trains, disciplines and recommends dismissal of staff as necessary.